DonovanMods/donovan-7d2d-modlets/README.md

 ## History

-I previously used an excellent XML config replacement made by SpikeDaddy, so full credit to him for his work and my inspiration!
+I previously used an excellent XML config replacement made by [SpikeDaddy](https://www.youtube.com/@spikedaddy46), so full credit to him for his work and my inspiration!

 With the addition of xpath support to the game architecture, I decided to convert some of his changes along with a few of my own into a series of a-la-carte modlets.
 The result is this body of work, which will be updated with new ideas and to support future stable versions of 7D2D.

 Enjoy!

 -- Donovan

-## Support

-If you find any issues or have a suggestion for improvement, [please open an issue on github](https://github.com/DonovanMods/donovan-7d2d-modlets/issues) or find me on Guppy's 7D2D modding Discord server and I'll look into it ASAP.